Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Introduction

 \end{maintheorem}

 An immediate consequence is a formula for the dimension of all the maximal facets in $\buil(Y,H,X)$, whence it suffices to produce a pair $(\facet,X)$ attached to $\mathcal{O}$ of the correct dimension in order to deduce that it is distinguished.
-We apply this approach for orthgonal and special orthogonal groups in Proposition~\ref{P:dimension} and Theorem~\ref{T:DeBackercorrespondence}.
+We apply this approach to prove the correctness of our parametrization for orthogonal and special orthogonal groups in Proposition~\ref{P:dimension} and Theorem~\ref{T:DeBackercorrespondence}.

-DeBacker's parametrization has only been explored in a handful of cases, including \cite{Nevins2011a} for the special linear and symplectic groups, where the dimensions of the maximal facets were established via a combinatorial arguments.
+DeBacker's parametrization has only been explored in a handful of cases, including \cite{Nevins2011a} for the special linear and symplectic groups, where the dimensions of the maximal facets were established via combinatorial arguments.

-The current paper arose initially from an NSERC USRA project of the first author on counting the number of rational nilpotent orbits for orthogonal groups.
-The third author complemented this with a parametrization of these orbits and circulated a preprint, whereupon the second and fourth authors shared their preprint \cite{Yap2018}.
-In it, J.W.~Yap constructs distinguished representatives of all rational nilpotent orbits of split even orthogonal groups (correcting an error in the proof of \cite[Theorem~4]{Nevins2011a}), and proves Theorem~\ref{T:building} in that case.
-J.-J.~Ma and J.W.~Yap had also gone on to prove Theorem~\ref{T:building} as it appears here.
+The current paper initially arose from an NSERC USRA project of T.~Bernstein, working under the supervision of M.~Nevins, on counting the number of rational nilpotent orbits for orthogonal groups.
+M.~Nevins complemented this with a parametrization of these orbits and circulated a preprint, whereupon the J.-J.~Ma and J.W.~Yap shared their report \cite{Yap2018}.
+In it, J.W.~Yap, working under the supervision of J.-J.~Ma, constructs distinguished representatives of rational nilpotent orbits of split even orthogonal groups (correcting also an error in the proof of \cite[Theorem~4]{Nevins2011a}), and proves Theorem~\ref{T:building} in that case.
+They had also gone on to prove Theorem~\ref{T:building} as it appears here.
+J.-J.~Ma would like to thank J.K.~Yu for many helpful discussions on this topic.

 Several interesting questions remain open.